-Fresh Apple Salad Recipe
+Fresh Apple Salad

 This salad is a perfect fall dish that always gets rave reviews.
 I clipped the recipe out of a newspaper years ago.
 Now I find myself preparing it whenever company is coming over—or anytime that my husband asks for it.
 Besides cooking, I also enjoy gardening and needlework.

 - 1 can (20 ounces) pineapple chunks, drained-reserve juice

 - 1 cup mayonnaise or 1/2 cup reduced-calorie mayonnaise and 1/2 cup plain yogurt

 - Make dressing first by combining the reserved pineapple juice, butter, sugar and lemon juice in a small saucepan.
 Heat to boiling.
 Combine the cornstarch and water to make a smooth paste; add to the hot mixture; cook until thick and smooth.
 Chill completely before stirring in mayonnaise/yogurt.
 Combine apples, pineapple chunks, grapes and poppy seeds in large glass bowl.
 Add chilled dressing; refrigerate until time to serve.
 Stir in pecans right before serving for maximum crunchiness.